 The Foundation’s grantmaking practices focus on funding nonprofit arts organizations of all types and sizes.
 We believe that equality, diversity, democracy, and environmental wellbeing are fundamental components of a healthy society and these tenants are what drive our work.
 We believe that self-expression and creative collaboration not only empower people to better understand themselves, but that art is a powerful tool for representing diverse voices, experiences, cultures, and opinions.

 The Foundation is interested in organizations and programming that similarly prioritize diversity, inclusiveness, community, and freedom of speech.
 We’re especially interested in organizations that utilize art and programming to engage diverse, marginalized, at-risk, or underserved communities of all kinds.
 We strive to help secure the longevity of creative organizations, their staff, creative practices, programming, and community resources, particularly in areas where gentrification and/or Covid-19 has forced the displacement of artists, nonprofit art spaces, and other marginalized peoples.

-Since 2014, the Foundation’s inaugural year, we have supported over thirty different organizations in various capacities, nationwide.
-Our grant recipients are not restricted by geography, though the majority operate in California, where the Foundation operates.
+Since its founding in 2014, the Foundation has supported more than forty nonprofit arts organizations and institutions in various capacities, nationwide.
+Our grant recipients are not geographically restricted, though the majority do operate in California.
 All of our recipients have tax-exempt 501(c)(3) status as nonprofit organizations as defined by the Internal Revenue Service.

 Board of Directors